-The identification of geohazards from the MCS data is limited by the spacing (i.e. minimum 400 m) between the track lines of MCS data.
+The identification of geohazards from the MCS data is limited by the track line spacing (i.e. minimum 400 m).
 Geological features between track lines will remain undetected.

 2.3 Geodetic Parameters

 The geodetic parameters for horizontal positioning are presented on Plate 2-1.